 This disease affects the swim bladder, a buoyancy organ that helps fish swim straight, ascend, descend, or remain completely still in the water.
 If the swim bladder malfunctions, it is termed swim bladder disease, and your fish will lose all control of its essential swimming functions.

 Swim bladder disease is not actually a disease, but instead, a symptom of another underlying condition, often caused by something as simple as a constipated betta fish, due to a blockage that is pressing against the swim bladder, compromising its ability to inflate or deflate.
 A bloated betta belly caused by a poor diet can also obstruct the swim bladder.

 Fish that are dying can also suffer from swim bladder disease, but if your betta is displaying other symptoms of illness, then it is more likely that the cause is something else.

-If your betta fish is swimming awkwardly or floating with its head down and tail up, and want more information about swim bladder disorder, you can read this article: Betta Swim Bladder Disease – (A complete treatment guide).
+If your betta fish is swimming awkwardly or floating with its head down and tail up, and you want more information about swim bladder disorder, you can read my article: Betta Swim Bladder Disease – (A complete treatment guide).

 Betta fish can be quite peculiar to watch, with many bizarre behaviors, such as their sleeping habits.

 If your betta fish is not moving, it can be worrying as they may appear dead when they are just sleeping soundly.
 Betta fish can be found lying flat at the bottom of the tank completely still or may sit on a leaf or other flat object to sleep.